sp-cristiano/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 echo "hello $USER" Command will print hello user, where user is the current Linux user. \n

 PATH=$PATH:/action Command adds /action to the PATH. \n

+echo $PATH | tr ':' '\n' | wc -l Command will count the number of directories in the PATH.